Tools and Resources for Developers

 Calculate Biodiversity Net Gain

-The principle of enhancement of biodiversity on development sites is embedded in Scottish Planning Policy, Local Authority Local Development Plans deliver this at a local level, promoting biodiversity gains as part of development.
+Delivering positive effects for biodiversity is central to NPR4 .
+Local Authority Local Development Plans deliver this at a local level, promoting biodiversity gains as part of development.
 For larger sites this can be supported by using a tool to assess Biodiversity Net Gain.
-Use of this tool for medium and large scale sites is encouraged, please have a go and let us know what you think of the tool.
+Use of this tool for medium and large-scale sites is supported.

 Make use of the British Standard on Biodiversity in Planning and Development